The BPS decomposition theorem: Introduction

-\begin{remark} If there is an auxiliary torus $T'$ acting on $\mathcal{U}$, it naturally acts on $\mathcal{U}_{\alpha}$ and $U_{\alpha}$, and the cohomological integrality isomorphism \eqref{eq-intro-main} is an isomorphism of $T'$-equivariant complexes over $U$.
-This follows from the fact that the cohomological integrality map is induced by the cohomological Hall induction (see \S \ref{ssec-cohi}), which is clearly $T'$-equivariant by construction.
+\begin{remark} If there is an auxiliary torus $T'$ acting on $\mathcal{U}$, it acts naturally on $\mathcal{U}_{\alpha}$ and $U_{\alpha}$, and the BPS decomposition \eqref{eq-intro-main} is a decomposition of $T'$-equivariant complexes over $U$.
+This follows from the fact that the PBW map is induced by the cohomological Hall induction (see \S \ref{ssec-cohi}), which is clearly $T'$-equivariant by construction.
 In particular, we obtain a natural isomorphism

-where $\IH_{T'}^{\circ}(U_{\alpha})$ denotes the $T'$-equivariant intersection cohomology of $U_{\alpha}$ if the neutral component of the generic stabilizer of a closed point of $\CU_{\alpha}$ is isomorphic to $\BG_{\rmm}^{\dim F}$ and $0$ otherwise, and $\mathrm{H}_{T'}^*(\mathcal{U})_{\mathrm{vir}}$ is the $T'$-equivariant cohomology of $\CU$. \end{remark}
+where $\IH_{T'}^{\circ}(U_{\alpha})$ denotes the $T'$-equivariant intersection cohomology of $U_{\alpha}$ if the neutral component of the generic stabilizer of a closed point of $\CU_{\alpha}$ is isomorphic to $\BG_{\rmm}^{\dim F}$ and $\IH_{T'}^{\circ}(U_{\alpha})=0$ otherwise, and $\mathrm{H}_{T'}^*(\mathcal{U})_{\mathrm{vir}}$ is the $T'$-equivariant cohomology of $\CU$. \end{remark}

 We now provide a more explicit form of \Cref{theorem:main_theorem} for quotient stacks.
 Let $V$ be an almost symmetric representation of a connected reductive group $G$.
 We let $T$ be a maximal torus of $G$, $W$ be the Weyl group of $G$ and $\SP_{V}$ the quotient of the lattice of cocharacters $\Lambda_T$ by the equivalence relation $\lambda\sim\mu\iff (V^{\lambda}=V^{\mu}\text{ and } L_{\lambda}=L_{\mu}$), where $L_{\lambda}$ denotes the centralizer of $\lambda$, a Levi subgroup of $G$.
 The class of $\lambda\in\Lambda_T$ in $\SP_{V}$ is denoted by $\overline{\lambda}$.
 We have a commutative diagram